Blood Bowl: Comic Book

 In May 2008 Boom!
 Studios published Blood Bowl: Killer Contract a 5 issue mini-series written by Matt Forbeck and drawn by Lads Helloven.
 Storyline followed the "Bad Bay Hackers" in a grudge match against the "Orcland Raiders."
 The mini-series was collected into a graphic novel that was released in November 2008 as both a softcover and a hardcover.

 Reception

 Richard Meadows reviewed Blood Bowl for White Dwarf #85, and stated that "The combination of [its] presentation, and the chaos death mayhem that occurs on the pitch, makes this game very, very entertaining, and a must for all fans of American football, good old fashioned death and violence, or just having a good time."

+D. Michaels reviewed Blood Bowl for Adventurer magazine and stated that "Anyway, despite any bad points I may have made, this is a fun game and a must for sporting enthusiasts - that is of course if your idea of fun is a sport progressing somewhat from touch and run, to a cross between Rollerball, Mean Machine and 'Bedknobs & Broomsticks' - and is presented in the slick, professional manner we've come to expect from Games Workshop."

 In the October 1988 edition of Games International (Issue 1), Brian Walker gave the game an above-average rating of 4 out of 5, calling it "Highly suitable for two players interested in American football and gratuitous violence."

+Chris McDonough reviewed Blood Bowl 3rd Edition in White Wolf #46 (Aug., 1994), rating it a 4 out of 5 and stated that "This version includes two teams of only twelve players, a board and lots of other goodies.
+However, compared to what you get a box like 40K, this seems a little sparse."